 Simon has a natural ability to adapt to his surroundings and this has led to his ability to give consistent effective treatment with the interests of his clients being the paramount focus.

-Simon is the lead physiotherapist for Loughborough University Men’s Cricket.
+Simon is the Clinical Lead and Lead Physiotherapist for Loughborough University Men’s Cricket.

 Tom Gibson – Musculoskeletal Physiotherapist, Lead Physiotherapist for Men’s & Women’s Basketball

 Tom is a member of the Chartered Society of Physiotherapy as well as the Health Care Professionals Council.
 He qualified in 2012 from Leicester University and began his career working with Leicester City Football Club Academy.
 Tom worked with the club for five years, treating a wide range of players from the U9 squad up to the U23 squad.